Table Of Contents

 Free tier

 For usage above the free allowance, a $0.20 fee applies per 1 million requests, and a $0.0000000167 fee applies per 1024 MB-second (1 GB-second) of execution time.
-While pricing for requests is constant, duration pricing will vary based on the amount of memory you allocate to your function.
-See the chart in “How does code execution duration affect AWS Lambda pricing” above.
+Duration pricing varies based on allocated memory.

 Savings plans

-With AWS Lambda, you can take advantage of discounted compute rates (up to 17% off) by committing to a certain amount of usage over one or three years.
-Compute Savings Plans are ideal for consistent workloads and apply to Duration, Duration (with Provisioned Concurrency), and Provisioned Concurrency.
+With AWS Lambda, you can take advantage of discounted compute rates (up to 17% off) by committing to a certain usage over one or three years.
+Compute Savings Plans apply to Duration and Provisioned Concurrency.

-As you can tell, there are quite a number of factors that affect AWS Lambda pricing.
-You do not want these to catch you off guard when not paying close attention during account setup and budgeting.
+As you can tell, there are many factors affecting AWS Lambda pricing.
+You do not want these to catch you off guard if you do not pay close attention during account setup and budgeting.

 For that reason, here are some tips to look out for to help you control your AWS Lambda costs.